Rasta669/FuchaBins/README.md

 * FUCHA Bins physical designs **>>>** 3D model converted to NFT for operations & governance **>>>** collection of plastic **>>>** data is measured, recorded and valued on IPFS **>>>** earn plastic credits on chain **>>>** utility recyclables (e.g. plastic furniture, Eco-bricks).
      ### STARTING POINT
-The University students organize from 5-10 **Go-green champions** who will oversee the stationing of the bins, the recycling process, learn about plastic & carbon credits incentives, NFT utility and then create a sustainable subDAO for the project in the long run, to show the Blockchain use case.
+     * The University students organize from 5-10 **Go-green champions** who will oversee the stationing of the bins, the recycling process, learn about        plastic & carbon credits incentives, NFT utility and then create a sustainable subDAO for the project in the long run, to show the Blockchain use        case.

+ ## Value Proposition

+   **Companies**
+* Mitigation of plastic waste production through selling of carbon credits.
+* Provision of cheaper and more eco-friendly building material.
+* Branding opportunities to support plastic waste reduction initiatives.

     **Community**
-* Making the community
-* Cheaper and Eco-Friendly Building material
-* Selling Eco-bricks
-Selling of plastic wood furniture
+* Reduction of plastic waste in the community.
-Selling of Carbon credits.
-Branding of Bins.
-Sale of NFTs.
+* Enhancement of community appearance
+* Provision of cheaper and more Eco-friendly building material.

+    **Artists**
+* Source of Income of their artistic work
+* Give back to the Society by creating appealing environment

 ## HOW IPFS IS USED
 Data is also another crucial aspect we'll be looking to leverage on, so that we will be able to create incentives to collect and recycle plastics sustainably for organizations, individuals and the community at large.
 We plan on utilizing the IPFS protocol for the storage of this data to ensure enhanced security, control and transparency.